by Priscilla Robinson

-The performance components in the Next Generation Science Standards (NGSS) have spawned so many wonderful opportunities to explore Science, Technology, Engineering, and Mathematics (STEM) in the classroom.
-The STEM curriculum is based on the idea of educating students in these four specific disciplines via an interdisciplinary and applied approach.
-Students exploring and searching for solutions to real-world problems give rise to classroom excitement and authentic learning.
+The performance components in the Next Generation Science Standards (NGSS) have spawned many wonderful chances to explore STEM in the classroom.
+The STEM curriculum is based on the idea that an interdisciplinary, applied approach is the best way to teach students these four specific disciplines.
+When your students are searching for solutions to real-world problems, they are more engaged, and their learning is more authentic.

-I admit that in my early years of teaching science, 70% of my lessons and even labs were of the traditional delivery model, utilizing a mirroring process.
-The other 30% of instruction was dynamic delivery, “off the grid” from my district-provided curriculum.
+In my early years of teaching, 70% of my science lessons and labs relied upon the traditional delivery model.
+The other 30% of instruction was dynamic delivery.
+Those lessons and labs were “off the grid” from my district-provided curriculum.

 In those situations, students worked in teams to engage with hands-on materials, content, and real-world scenarios.
 My role was to coach, redirect, and monitor their progress.
-The change in the students’ mindset, behavior in the lab, and their higher level of understanding told my heart that dynamic delivery was the path I wanted to travel.
+As we went along, I noted how my students’ behavior and understanding blossomed.
+Soon enough, I knew that dynamic delivery was the path I wanted to travel.

-Back then—as now—Educational Innovations was my “go-to” catalog for purchase of simple science toys like the Dropper Popper.
-Today, they continue to be on the cutting edge of new products that support STEM and NGSS.
-I’ve recently had a chance to examine two kits that I believe would be wonderful additions to any classroom.
+Back then (as now) Educational Innovations was my “go-to” catalog for science toys like the Dropper Popper.
+Today, Educational Innovations is still on the cutting edge of new products that support STEM and NGSS.
+Recently, I took a look at two kits that would be wonderful additions to any classroom.

 Introducing the OneCar

-The OneCar is a comprehensive, open-ended STEM system that allows students of all ages to explore energy and motion with open-ended investigations and discoveries.
+The OneCar is a comprehensive, open-ended STEM system.
+As they build their cars, your students explore energy and motion.
 Every OneCar Kit includes eight OneCars and a full-color set of instructions.
-Each car has a low-friction car chassis, four wheels, and ample components that can be assembled and de-constructed for multiple uses.
-Repositionable Velcro tabs make it easy to attach components to the vehicle.
+Each car has a low-friction car chassis, four wheels, as well as ample components that can be assembled and de-constructed over and over again.
+Velcro tabs make it easy to attach components to the vehicle.

 Students can design, build, test, and propel their cars in six different modes.
-Further, they can experiment with other methods of powering their cars, such as using rubber band elastics, wind, or even a mousetrap.
+Further, they can experiment with other methods of powering their cars.
+Why not try using rubber bands, wind, or even a mousetrap?
 The only limits are their creativity and curiosity!

 an electric motor